Required and Recommended Printed Texts

 Williams and Abbott also are a compromise between assigning one of the "Bibles" of bibliographic description (e.g., Fredson Bowers or Philip Gaskell) or limiting our discussion of book description technology to a very simplified level.
 Both Bowers and Gaskell are available in the library collection, and students interested in print text production will find them extremely valuable for solving problems W & A do not address.
 Gaskell's diagrams of "imposition schemes" (the way printers set up type for printing multiple pages at once) present the best available tool for determining the printing format of printed books.
 Together with the DVD from the Rare Book School (see the Syllabus), Gaskell and Bowers constitute the core of the Rare Book School's Introduction to Descriptive Bibliography and Advanced Bibliography courses.
 If you think you might want to attend RBS some day, Those two authors are your best guides for preparation.
 For what W & A provide, this text seems appropriately priced.

 Brown will be important for students who want to work with medieval manuscripts, which can lead to internships at the Walters Art Museum, the Folger, or the Library of Congress.
-The library has one large illuminated manuscript book, an "antiphonary" containing the music and lyrics for the Missa pro defunctis (Mass for the Dead).
-We also have sixteen illuminated manuscript leaves from another manuscript, and I have a collection of illuminated manuscript fragments, whole leaves, and one gathering, all of which are available for final projects.
-Brown does a nice job of explaining the arcane terms used to describe the color and form of medieval manuscript illumination, literally the "adding of light" to the MSS by using colored inks, gold and silver leaf, and various precious stones in powdered form.
+The library has two illuminated manuscript books, a tall (2+ feet!) "antiphonary" containing the music and lyrics for the Missa pro defunctis (Mass for the Dead).
+We also have sixteen illuminated manuscript leaves from another manuscript, and I have a collection of illuminated manuscript fragments, and the "Berners Hours," a 237-leaf book of hours probably produced in the 1470s in Bruges (now Belgium) by craftspeople associated with the workshop of William de Vrelant.
+We also have numerous whole leaves of Latin medieval books, and one gathering.
+We also have early modern (1500-1700) manuscripts in Spanish and French, and modern manuscripts in English (2 whole C19 cookbooks), French (a C19-20 cookbook and governess's record book), and Bulgarian (a C20 cookbook entirely about baked deserts).
+All of these manuscripts are available for final projects.
+For those working with medeival MSS, Brown does a nice job of explaining the arcane terms used to describe the color and form of medieval manuscript illumination, literally "adding of light" to the MSS by using colored inks, gold and silver leaf, and various precious stones in powdered form.
 Because early printed books sought to imitate the style of manuscript books, the better to please the manuscript-trained readers, students interested in Early Modern printed books also may find Brown a useful "back-sight" to use when understanding the logic of early printed book construction.